Anser cygnoides domesticus

 - They are guard geese who will honk loudly at any approaching danger.

 Chinese geese are classified as “lightweight” domestic geese.
 They are small and slender.
-Chinese geese come in brown or white coloring.
+Chinese geese come in gray/brown or white coloring.
 White Chinese geese have white feathers, orange bills, orange legs, and striking blue eyes.
 Brown Chinese geese have black bills, orange feet, and brown eyes.
 They have long, creamy necks and pale gray breast feathers.
 Their necks are arched and meet their bodies at a 45-degree angle.
 This accounts for their uniquely elegant look.

 Each goose has a prominent knob at the top of its beak.
 This is the basal knob, and it is larger in males than females.
 Males typically stand up straight with their heads held high or at an upward tilt.
 Females are more likely to hold their heads level or at a slight downward tilt.

 These geese are notorious for their loud, varied vocalizations.
 If you like birds that make their presence known, you will enjoy these birds.
-They’re not suitable for urban farms because their honking will irritate your neighbors.
+They’re not suitable for urban farms because their honking will irritate the neighbors.

 Chinese geese are intelligent and curious, but they are naturally suspicious of people.
 Those who are raised without human contact will become aggressive when approached.